macla7/STAPI/README.md

-# Look on my works, ye mighty, and despair !
+# MVP API...

+**PLEASE READ**
+Due to large financial and peer pressure (from my startup mentors), the code in here is NOWHERE near how clean and organised as I would have liked.
+Barely any testing... etc. Learnt a lot of lessons from this.
+But yes, please don't look at it too harshly... :/

-How to switch between development and production:
+**How to switch between development and production:**

 - Look at the '.env' files of both repo, and change the localhost (or specific IP address) url to the url of the heroku application.
 - www.shiftmarket.com.au
 - https://shiftmarket.herokuapp.com
 - http://_IP ADDRESS_:3000

-## CURRENT TODO's
+**CURRENT TODO's**

 Fixes for Anroid Launch: